pi-hole/docker-pi-hole/README.md

   * [Here is an example of running with nginxproxy/nginx-proxy](https://github.com/pi-hole/docker-pi-hole/blob/master/docker-compose-nginx-proxy.yml) (an nginx auto-configuring docker reverse proxy for docker) on my port 80 with Pi-hole on another port.
 Pi-hole needs to be `DEFAULT_HOST` env in nginxproxy/nginx-proxy and you need to set the matching `VIRTUAL_HOST` for the Pi-hole's container.
 Please read nginxproxy/nginx-proxy readme for more info if you have trouble.
 * Docker's default network mode `bridge` isolates the container from the host's network.
 This is a more secure setting, but requires setting the Pi-hole DNS option for *Interface listening behavior* to "Listen on all interfaces, permit all origins".

-### Installing on Ubuntu
+### Installing on Ubuntu or Fedora
-Modern releases of Ubuntu (17.10+) include [`systemd-resolved`](http://manpages.ubuntu.com/manpages/bionic/man8/systemd-resolved.service.8.html) which is configured by default to implement a caching DNS stub resolver.
+Modern releases of Ubuntu (17.10+) and Fedora (33+) include [`systemd-resolved`](http://manpages.ubuntu.com/manpages/bionic/man8/systemd-resolved.service.8.html) which is configured by default to implement a caching DNS stub resolver.
 This will prevent pi-hole from listening on port 53.
 The stub resolver should be disabled with: `sudo sed -r -i.orig 's/#?DNSStubListener=yes/DNSStubListener=no/g' /etc/systemd/resolved.conf`

 This will not change the nameserver settings, which point to the stub resolver thus preventing DNS resolution.
 Change the `/etc/resolv.conf` symlink to point to `/run/systemd/resolve/resolv.conf`, which is automatically updated to follow the system's [`netplan`](https://netplan.io/):